GunioRobot/athenry/index.markdown

 ----
 >Athenry will use system configuration files you provide to build Gentoo Stage tarballs for installation or chroots using freshly rolled x86 or amd64 installs.

-For me info please refer to the [about](http://gregf.github.com/athenry/about/) page.
+* For me information please refer to the [about](http://gregf.github.com/athenry/about/) page.

 Dependencies
 ------------